Thairath Online

 • Pound peppercorns, shallots, and shrimp paste together to make the curry paste.

-• Boil water, add the curry paste, then vegetables that take longer to cook (pumpkin, angled gourd).
+• Boil water, add the curry paste, then add harder-to-cook vegetables like pumpkin and angled gourd.

-• When vegetables soften, add fresh shrimp and the remaining vegetables.
+• When vegetables start to soften, add fresh shrimp and the remaining vegetables.

-• Season with minimal fish sauce, relying on the natural sweetness of the vegetables.
+• Season with minimal fish sauce, relying mostly on the natural sweetness of the vegetables.

-The Nutrition Division, Department of Health, recommends this dish as a healthy, nutrient-complete, and very low-fat option.
+The Nutrition Division, Department of Health, recommends this as a health-promoting dish with complete nutrients and very low fat.

-This aligns with the new pyramid’s emphasis on "plant-based protein" replacing red meat to reduce inflammation and cholesterol.
+This aligns with the new pyramid’s focus on "plant-based protein" instead of red meat to reduce inflammation and cholesterol.

-• Ingredients: firm white tofu (mashed), chopped mushrooms (oyster or king oyster), toasted rice (preferably toasted brown rice), chili powder, lime, cilantro, mint leaves.
+• Ingredients: firm white tofu (mashed finely), chopped mushrooms (oyster or king oyster mushrooms), toasted rice (preferably toasted brown rice), chili flakes, lime, cilantro, and mint.

 ภาพจาก iStock